Chalcopsitta

 Chalcopsitta is a genus of parrot in the family Psittaculidae and the subfamily Loriinae.
-All three species are native to New Guinea and western offshore islands.
+Four of the species are native to New Guinea and western offshore islands.
 The name Chalcopsitta is derived from the Greek khalkos meaning "bronze" and psitta meaning "parrot".

 Description

-The three species of the genus Chalcopsitta are about 31 – 32 cm long.
+The five species of the genus Chalcopsitta are about 31 – 32 cm long.
 They have long tails, and prominent bare skin at the base of the lower mandible.
 Males and females have similar external appearance, and juveniles have duller plumage with more marked bare eye-rings.

 Taxonomy

 The genus Chalcopsitta was introduced in 1850 by the French naturalist Charles Lucien Bonaparte.
 The name combines the Ancient Greek khalkos meaning "bronze" with the Modern Latin psitta meaning "parrot".
 The type species was designated by George Robert Gray in 1855 as the black lory.